 Year of The Rabbit

-To be honest, I found one of the most challenging beginner level rooms on TryHackMe.
+To be honest, I found this room one of the most challenging beginner level rooms on TryHackMe.
 All you need to do is just find the user and root flags but to get them is a really tricky task.
 I won't say it was difficult but there were definitely a lot things that I didn't know such as analyzing URL redirection and determining unknown ciphers.
 Also, this room not only involved vertical but as well as horizontal escalation.

 So, let's begin!